wso2/docs-ob-toolkit-uk/en/docs/learn/integration-with-bank.md

 the confirmation of funds request.

-- The URL of the API endpoints of the core banking system, which corresponds to the funds confirmation requests, should be configured in the sequences of the Funds Confirmation API.
-For more information, see the note above on configuring sequence files.
+- The URL of the API endpoints of the core banking system, which corresponds to the funds confirmation requests, should be configured in the In sequences of the Funds Confirmation API.
+For more information, see [Configuring Sequence files](#configuring-sequence-files).

-In the Open Banking funds confirmation consent flow, the WSO2 Open Banking solution manages the funds confirmation consent requests and authorisation.
-When the TPP makes a funds confirmation request (`POST /funds-confirmations`), it is validated against consent details and directed to the core banking system in the form of a header **Account-Request-Information**.
+In the Open Banking funds confirmation consent flow, the WSO2 Open Banking toolkit manages the funds confirmation consent requests and authorisation.
+When the TPP makes a funds confirmation request (`POST /funds-confirmations`), it is validated against consent details and directed to the core banking system in the form of a header.
+This header is known as **Account-Request-Information**.

 This header is a signed JWT, which needs to be decoded by the core banking system.
 A sample decoded JSON is given below:

 ```<Decoded json for Confirmation of Funds>```

-In the core banking system, the required validations should be performed and then the response is built, according to the
+In the core banking system, the required validations should be performed and then the response will be built according to the
 requirements of the Open Banking Confirmation of Funds specification.

-## Configuring the sequence files
+## Configuring sequence files

-By default, WSO2 Open Banking API Manager contains a mock bank backend, which is configured by default in the in sequences.
+WSO2 Open Banking API Manager contains a mock bank back end, which is configured in the In sequences by default.
-Sequence files for Accounts, Payment, and CoF must be updated separately.
+Therefore, in order to integrate the toolkit with the banking system the In sequence files for Accounts, Payment, and
+CoF must be updated individually.

 - They are available in the `<APIM_HOME>/repository/resources/finance/apis/openbanking.org.uk/<API_NAME>` directory.
 - Replace the `<WSO2_OB_KM_HOST>` placeholder with the hostname of the Identity Server.